jonlinnell/jonlinnell.co.uk/content/blog/2022-10-28-node-stdin.md

 ## Reading data line-by-line

-The `chunk` in the above example is usually a linear segment of bytes up to a certain arbitrary limit defined in the runtime.
+The `chunk` in the above example is usually a linear segment of bytes up to a certain arbitrary limit defined by the runtime.
 This isn't useful if we have a known line-by-line input coming into our app, say as an output from `grep`, or a file.

 In this case, we can use the `readline` API available in Node.js, and hook up stdin as an input stream.